LibriVox/librivox-ansible/doc/index.md

 ## Database

 On staging and production, creating a database calls a handler that imports said database from the latest backups.
+On localdev, the catalog database is imported from a scrubbed (all personal information removed) database snapshot.
+The other databases are left empty.

 ## Other notes